press & podcasts

 the grey areas podcast: the language of leadership

-In this episode, I share the “Head, Heart, Hands” framework I use to help leaders communicate with more clarity, empathy, and impact—especially in moments of uncertainty.
-From navigating crisis during COVID to coaching execs through layoffs and mergers, I break down the real communication challenges leaders face and how to build trust from the inside out.
-Whether you're in internal comms or people ops, this one's for anyone who wants to move from corporate spin to authentic connection.
+In this episode, Alejandra shares the 3H Framework™ — her approach to helping leaders communicate with more clarity, empathy, and impact, especially in moments of uncertainty.
+From navigating crisis during COVID to coaching executives through layoffs and mergers, she breaks down the real communication challenges leaders face and how to build trust from the inside out.

 • Poster with the text 'conflict managed.
 New episodes every Tuesday' and a colorful abstract mountain landscape design.